 Sister Island Rock Iguana Preservation

-Protection of habitat and nesting areas of our endemic and endangered Sister Islands Rock Iguana population is an important part of our mission.
-The National Trust holds one of the largest known communal nesting sites on island at Preston Bay, located west of the airstrip.
+Protection of the habitat and nesting areas of our endemic and endangered Sister Islands Rock Iguana population is an important part of our mission.
+The National Trust holds one of the largest known communal nesting sites on the island at Preston Bay, located west of the airstrip.

 Sister Islands Rock Iguanas are protected by Law and volunteers are trained under the supervision of the Department of the Environment (DoE).
 Volunteers work in concert with the DoE on ongoing research and data collection to ensure the survival of this unique, iconic animal of Little Cayman.